Why Link Building?

 Moz’s Whiteboard Friday is a good example.
 Rand Fishkin provides helpful insights and tips for SEO professionals that are unique and engaging.

-Once you have your content, the next step is to find a list of link targets to do outreach to.
+Once you have your content, the next step is to find a list of link targets to outreach.
 Before finding your link target, it is vital to understand your target audience.
 Find out where they find their industry news and where they like to browse on the internet.
 Having a link placed on a site that your target audience will view will not only increase brand awareness and improve quality traffic to your site, but also help with your overall ranking score as you have a backlink from a relevant and credible website.
 Here are some techniques to find relevant backlink opportunities.

 Use Advanced Google Search Queries